 Kristen Martin - Head of School

+Kristen received her Montessori elementary training at Seacoast Center in NH and her Primary training through the New England Montessori Teacher Education Center in MA and the North American Montessori Center in WA.
 Kristen joined the Montessori School of Central Vermont in the Fall of 2005.
-Kristen began working with the Montessori School of Central Vermont, Inc. as a Primary Guide and Site Director at MMS.
+She began working with the Montessori School of Central Vermont, Inc. as a Primary Guide and Site Director at MMS.
 In 2010 the Montessori School of Central Vermont launched its Elementary program and Kristen took the position as Elementary Guide, as well as continuing to serve as Site Director at MMS.
 In 2012 Kristen accepted the position for Head of School, a position she continues to serve.
-She received her Montessori elementary training at Seacoast Center in NH and her Primary training through the New England Montessori Teacher Education Center in MA and the North American Montessori Center in WA.

 Lana lives in East Montpelier with her husband and two children.
-Both her daughter and son attend the Montessori School of Central Vermont.
+Both her daughter and son attended the Montessori School of Central Vermont through age 12 years.
 When not at school Lana enjoys spending time with her family, reading, and being outdoors.

 Minori Hirayama - Primary/Children’s House Guide

 Minori was born in a small fishing village in rural Japan.
 She earned her teaching degree at Daito-Bunka University in Tokyo.
 While in Tokyo, Minori was introduced to jazz and modern dance, which became a lifelong passion for performing on stage.
 Following college Minori taught high school English for over a decade at various schools in Japan.
 She also spent a year in Australia teaching Japanese language and culture.

 In 2001, Minori moved to Vermont.
 Since then she has taught in a variety of settings.
 Immediately prior to joining the Montessori School of Central Vermont, Minori was a pre-school paraeducator at Barre City Elementary.
 In the summer of 2016, Minori completed the New England Montessori Training Program in Boston.
 Minori lives in Barre with her husband and two teenage children.